IvanSanchez/Leaflet.ImageOverlay.Rotated/README.md

 ### Using the code in other projects

+The classic way: copy the `Leaflet.ImageOverlay.Rotate.js` file and include it in your webpage.

-Use `npm` to include this project as a dependency.
+`npm` can be used to include this project as a dependency.
 The `package.json` file will allow webpack/browserify to work its magic.

 No plans to support bower, as it is being deprecated quite fast.